unix-terminal-setup/nvchad-setup/README.md

 # nvchad-setup

-Installs NeoVim with the NvChad distribution.
+Install NeoVim with the NvChad distribution.